Ethiopian Christmas traditions: Festivities, Spirit & Foods

 1. What is Ethiopian Christmas?

-The Ethiopian Christmas day is also called Ganna, the day of Jesus' birth, alongside the Russian, Greek, Eritrean, and Serbian Orthodox Church.
+The Ethiopian Christmas Day is also called Genna, the day of Jesus' birth, alongside the Russian, Greek, Eritrean, and Serbian Orthodox Church.
 It is also celebrated by the Protestant and Catholic denomination of the country.

-Ethiopian Christmas is celebrated on January 7th, according to the Gregorian calendar, or on the 29th of Tahsas, according to the Ethiopian calendar.
+Ethiopian Christmas is celebrated on Sunday, January 7th,2024 according to the Gregorian calendar, or on the 29th of Tahsas, according to the Ethiopian calendar.

 In the run-up to Christmas, followers are supposed to observe Tsome Nebiyat, or the "Fast of the Prophets," a 43-day fast.